mananvyas002/StuSoc/README.md

 - JavaScript
 - PHP

+Using registration number and enrollment number to verify students.
 PHP mailer is used to verify user on first login like two factor authentication and forget password

 This website using the registration number provided in the admission list to verify the student and than register the student and provide access to the social media site.